The Spanish government assures that the Ministry of Defense no longer uses Pegasus.

 Margarita Robles's ministry achieved "zero dependence" on Israeli technology in July.

-MadridThe Ministry of Defense is prepared for the decree on the total arms embargo against Israel that will be published this Wednesday in the Official State Gazette (BOE), or at least that's what Spanish government sources indicate, stating that in July, the ministry headed by Margarita Robles achieved "zero dependence" on Israeli technology.
-"The Ministry of Defense does not use Israeli technology today," they reiterate.
-This technological "disconnection" goes hand in hand with the termination of large arms contracts that include material that includes elements manufactured in Israel.
+MadridThe Ministry of Defense is prepared to assume the decree for the total arms embargo on Israel that was published this Wednesday in the Official State Gazette (BOE) and comes into force this Thursday, or at least that's what Spanish government sources indicate, who assure that in July the ministry headed by Margarita Robles achieved "zero dependence" on Israeli technology.
+"The Ministry of Defense does not use Israeli technology today," indicate sources from Pedro Sánchez's executive.

-In parallel to this process of "technological disconnection [with Israel]," the Ministry of Defense has begun to look for alternatives, some of which are already being "implemented," according to the Spanish government, to replace this Israeli-branded technology.
+In parallel with this process of "technological disconnection [with Israel]," the Ministry of Defense has begun searching for alternatives, some of which are already being "implemented," according to the Spanish government, to replace this Israeli-branded technology.
 "We have reached a phase that we have called the reconversion of [technological] programs," indicate sources from the Moncloa.

 Protection against claims

-An example of this disconnection is the Spike missile launchers.
+An example of this disconnect is the Spike missile launchers.
 These incorporated Israeli technology, so the State has canceled their acquisition and is now seeking a new system.
 According to the Spanish government, the intention is for it to be developed in Spain, Europe, or an allied country.
-"For the Ministry of Defense, with the approved decree, [this contract] is no longer possible, and that is why the program has been canceled."
-Regarding possible claims for these disruptions, the Spanish government assures that they have not received any from the affected companies.
-"This disconnection plan includes reaching alternative agreements that are already being negotiated," indicate Spanish government sources, who in any case assure that "they have been legally protected."
+"For the Ministry of Defense, with the approved decree, [this contract] is no longer possible, and that is why the program has been canceled," they state.
+Regarding possible claims from companies for these breaches of contract, the government assures that it has not received any and that it is "legally protected."

-All in all, the decree not only affects the public sphere and, therefore, any contracts that the Ministry of Defense may have, but the embargo also includes the private sector: Spanish companies, but also companies with foreign capital.
-For example, subsidiaries of a multinational.
-"The decree is very clear: any material [weapons or dual-use material] or technology originating in Israel or destined for Israel is prohibited.
-Therefore, it is not possible in any way for a Spanish company, or one owned by a foreign company, to use Israeli technology," Spanish government sources reiterate.
+However, the decree not only affects the public sphere and, therefore, any contracts that the Ministry of Defense may have, but the embargo also includes the private sector: Spanish companies, but also companies with foreign capital.
+For example, subsidiaries of a multinational, even if it is Israeli, the government assures.
+"The decree is very clear: any material [weapons or dual-use material] or technology originating in Israel or destined for Israel is prohibited [to the State].
+Therefore, it is not possible in any way for a Spanish company, or one owned by a foreign company, to use Israeli technology," reiterate Spanish government sources.